Nihilantropy/Minishell/README.md

 ## It's your turn :muscle:!

-Now that you know how it works it's time to buil your own hell... ehm I mean shell :fireworks:!
+Now that you know how it works it's time to buil your own hell... ehm I mean shell :eyes:!

 ### Testing